fsoubelet/xibs/docs/faq.rst

 For those using for instance ``MAD-X`` and looking to only use the analytical calculations of `xibs` without setting up a whole `xtrack.Line`, it is possible to instantiate the `OpticsParameters` from a ``MAD-X`` `twiss` result.

 The `twiss` result is expected in the form of a `pandas.DataFrame` with all lowercase columns and values, as given by `cpymad`.
-Some additional attributes not present in ``MAD-X``'s `twiss` result are expected to be provided at instantiation time.
+Some additional attributes not present in ``MAD-X``'s `twiss` result are expected to be provided at instantiation time, namely the revolution frequency and slip factor.
-It goes as:
+These quantities can be computed from ``MAD-X`` after a `twiss`, as shown below:

 .. code-block:: python